-Join Brian Bradley for an in-depth discussion in this video The Transform operators, part of Up and Running with Particle Flow in 3ds Max.
+Join Brian Bradley for an in-depth discussion in this video The Transform operators, part of Learning Particle Flow in 3ds Max 2013.

 If birthing particles in the scene can be…considered an all important first step in the…creation of a particle flow, then probably the…next thing we will want to be concerned with.…Would be the transform of position,…rotation, and scale settings of our particles.…For that reason, we're going to spend the next few minutes taking…an overview of the transform specific…operators that are available inside partcile flow.…Most of which, we have already…made some use of and all of which we will be working with again.…As we continue to move forward in our course.…